-The only official reports of TOEIC scores are those issued by ETS, ETS Global or by the local ETS Preferred Associate.
+The only official reports of TOEIC test scores are those issued by ETS, ETS Global or by the local ETS Preferred Network office.
 If an organisation administers a TOEIC test internally, with ETS and ETS Global knowledge and approval, it can obtain and keep score reports of that test.
 However, those scores are intended for the use of the institution sponsoring the administration and not intended for use by other entities.
 Scores obtained from other sources should not be accepted.
-If there is a question about the authenticity of a score report, the question should be referred to the local ETS Preferred Associate, who will then verify the accuracy of the scores and whether an official report was issued.
+If there is a question about the authenticity of a score report, the question should be referred to the local ETS Preferred Network office, who will then verify the accuracy of the scores and whether an official report was issued.

-Maintain Confidentiality of TOEIC Scores
+Maintain confidentiality of TOEIC test scores

-All individuals who have access to TOEIC scores should be aware of the confidential nature of the scores and agree to maintain their confidentiality.
+All individuals who have access to TOEIC test scores should be aware of the confidential nature of the scores and agree to maintain their confidentiality.
 Policies should be developed and implemented